Forsdyke Laboratory of Bioinformatics and Theoretical Biology

 - The nematode worm C. elegans

 Zhang, C. & Forsdyke, D. R. (2020) bioRxiv Preprint Server.
-Potential Achilles Heels of SARS-CoV-2 displayed by the base order-dependent component of RNA folding energy.
+Potential Achilles heels of SARS-CoV-2 are best displayed by the base order-dependent component of RNA folding energy.
 Click Here or Here

 Forsdyke, D. R. (2020) arXiv Preprint Server.
 SARS-CoV-2 mortality in blacks and temperature-sensitivity to an angiotensin-2 receptor blocker.
 Click Here

 Forsdyke, D. R. (2020) Theory in Biosciences 139, 95-104 (Click Here) When few survive to tell the tale: thymus and gonad as auditioning organs.arXiv Preprint (Click Here)

 Forsdyke, D. R. (2019) Biological Journal of the Linnean society 128, 779-788.
 Hybrid sterility can only be primary when acting as a reproductive barrier for sympatric speciation.
 (Click Here) arXiv Preprint Click Here